peterkuma/ds-format/README.md

 **Development status:** in development

-ds_format is a Python implementation of a dataset format DS for storing data along with metadata, similar to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) and [HDF](https://www.hdfgroup.org).
+ds_format is a Python implementation of a dataset format *DS* for storing data along with metadata, similar to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) and [HDF](https://www.hdfgroup.org).
-DS is based on JSON-like data types commonly available in high-level programming languages.
+DS is based on JSON-like data structures commonly available in high-level programming languages.
 The API is designed so that functions are completely separated from data (unlike in object oriented programming), and data has the same representation in the memory as on the disk.
 DS supports a subset of functionality of NetCDF, and can be stored in this format, which is also the recommended on disk format.
-The Python library `ds_format` implements I/O and operators for manipulation of datasets, and the command line program `ds` implements access to DS files.
+The Python library **ds_format** implements I/O and operators for manipulation of datasets, and the command line program **ds** implements access to DS files.

 ## DS format description